RichardScottOZ/SAR-experiments/README.md

 	- get it right, very little chance
 	- 5 tries to correct an error to get an actual 'model'
 		- Not a correct model, but a model that doesn't have actual errors

+- Phind 34
+- Produces a different code version
+	- Same result of course